What to Avoid During your Home Purchase

-Don't go on a job search.
-Lenders feel comfortable seeing a consistent work history on your paperwork.
-Finding a new career (particularly one with a better paycheck) may not affect your ability to qualify for your mortgage.
-However, if you switch careers before you qualify, your loan process could fail or be bogged down.
+Don't go on a career search.
+Lending Institutions like to see a consistent work history on your application.
+Getting a new job may not jeopardize your ability to qualify for a loan - especially if you are getting a better salary.
+However, if you switch careers before you qualify, your mortgage process could fail or be stalled.

-Don't switch banks or move finances around in your bank accounts.
-Bank statements from the last few months for your accounts (savings, checking, money market, and other accounts) will be analyzed as the lending institution considers your mortgage application.
-In order to eliminate fraud, lenders look for a clear and consistent picture of how you earn your living and where additional wealth comes from.
-No matter the reason, switching banks or transferring funds may raise a red flag with your lender and impede your qualification process.
+Don't switch your accounts to a new bank or move around your cash.
+Most lenders will require you to provide recent bank statements on accounts in your name: checking, savings, money market, and other assets.
+To avoid fraud, lenders look for a consistent portrayal of how you earn your living and where any additional money comes from.
+No matter the reason, switching banks or transferring funds can raise a red flag with the lender and slow down your approval process.